garbados/dat-gateway/README.md

 Options:
   --version       Show version number                                  [boolean] --config        Path to JSON config file
-  --port, -p      Port for the gateway to listen on.             [default: 3000] --dir, -d       Directory to use as a cache.
+  --host, -l      Host or ip for the gateway to listen on.  [default: "0.0.0.0"] --port, -p      Port for the gateway to listen on.             [default: 3000] --dir, -d       Directory to use as a cache.
                                             [string] [default: "~/.dat-gateway"]